 Although he may not be a graduate of Ferrum College, C. Henry Jones is a prominent and valuable part of the Ferrum family.
-Jones first became associated with Ferrum through a fellow Virginia Methodist Home Board of Directors member, who suggested that his business experience could be of great service to Ferrum.
-She went so far as to talk to Dr. Joseph Hart, then president of Ferrum, on his behalf.
-Jones grew up in Norfolk, had several friends and acquaintances who attended Ferrum College and was aware of the College through his work with the Methodist Church.
+Jones first became associated with Ferrum College through a fellow Virginia Methodist Home Board of Directors member, who suggested that his business experience could be of great service to the College.
+She went so far as to talk to then-President Dr. Joseph Hart on his behalf.
+Jones grew up in Norfolk, had several friends and acquaintances that attended Ferrum College, and was aware of the College through his work with the Methodist Church.
 Appointed by the Board of Global Ministries, Jones began the first of many terms on the Ferrum College Board of Trustees in 1979.
-When his daughter, Susan Jones Childers ’81, began her freshman year at Ferrum, Jones and his wife, Ruby, were asked to be a part of the Parents’ Council, later serving as chairs.
-From 1979 to 1987, he served two consecutive terms as the Chair of the Business Affairs Committee.
-Following a short absence, Jones returned to serve another four-year term from 1990 to 1994; he was named trustee emeritus in 1999, in recognition of his years of service and dedication to the College.
+When his daughter, Susan Jones Childers ’81, began her freshman year at the institution, Jones and his wife, Ruby, were asked to be a part of the Parents’ Council, later serving as chairs.
+From 1979 to 1987, he served two consecutive terms as the chair of the Business Affairs Committee.
+Following a short absence, Jones returned to serve another four-year term from 1990 to 1994; he was named trustee emeritus in 1999 in recognition of his years of service and dedication to the College.

-What the timeline of Jones’ service to Ferrum doesn’t tell, though, is the depth of the fondness he has for Ferrum College.
-Upon the passing of Jones’ wife in 1983, a friend on the Ferrum Board of Trustees discussed with him a gift in memory of his wife.
-Jones decided to fund and name a scholarship in her honor: The Ruby Lawson Jones Memorial Scholarship.
+What the timeline of Jones’ service to Ferrum College doesn’t tell though, is the depth of his fondness for the institution.
+Upon the passing of Jones’ wife in 1983, a friend on the Board of Trustees discussed with him a gift in memory of his wife.
+Jones decided to fund a scholarship in her honor: The Ruby Lawson Jones Memorial Scholarship.

 “I’m so proud of my daughter and grandson as Ferrum scholars and the relationship we have with Ferrum,” says Jones.
-This statement is echoed in his continued support of Ferrum College projects over the years, including campus improvements, the library and faculty support.
+This statement is echoed in his continued support of the College’s projects over the years, including campus improvements, the library upgrades, and faculty support.

-“Ferrum is just where I wanted to be,” says Childers.
+“Ferrum is just where I wanted to be,” remarks Childers.
 The fact that her professors knew students by their names and were genuinely interested in students’ well-being, Childers believes, is a defining quality of Ferrum College.
-Her father’s continued involvement and the quality education she received have kept Childers involved in Ferrum as well.
-But her connections run deeper than even this – she met her husband, Clark Childers ’80, while a Ferrum; they were introduced by mutual friends.
-He had come to Ferrum to play tennis for Coach Bud Skeens.
-Following in the family footsteps, their son, Josh Childers ’09, also attended Ferrum.
-His path was slightly different however, as he tried a larger university setting before realizing a smaller, more intimate setting was what he needed.
-While at Ferrum, Josh met his wife, Amanda Hardnack Childers ’09, and the Ferrum family connections multiplied.
+Her father’s continued involvement and the quality education she received have kept Childers involved in the College as well.
+But her connections run deeper than even this – she met her husband, Clark Childers ’80, while at the institution.
+The pair were introduced by mutual friends after Clark enrolled at Ferrum to play tennis for Coach Bud Skeens.
+Following in the family footsteps, their son, Josh Childers ’09, also attended Ferrum College.
+His path was slightly different; he tried a larger university setting before realizing a smaller, more intimate setting was what he needed.
+While at Ferrum College, Josh met his wife, Amanda Hardnack Childers ’09, and the Ferrum family connections multiplied.